hafid34bba/Micro-Services-Django-Flask-React/README.md

 1. **Admin Service:** Manage your products effortlessly!
 Create, update, and delete products seamlessly.
 2. **Main Service:** Allow users to express their interest by liking their favorite products.

+## Communication Between Services

+For seamless communication between services, RabbitMQ has been integrated into the architecture.
+This ensures efficient message passing and coordination between the Admin and Main services.

+## Database

+MySQL has been utilized as the database for this project.
+Separate databases have been created for each service to ensure efficient data management.

 ## Frontend Technologies

 The frontend is developed using a modern tech stack: